 The purpose of the Troy UMC worship ministry is to glorify God and help people connect with Him by facilitating engaging worship experiences.

-For the Family Life Center Worship Services, primarily led by the worship band, we ask each team member to commit to attending a 1.5 hour Wednesday evening rehearsal and then serve for both 9:00 service and the 10:45 service on Sunday mornings, with an over all time frame of 7:45 am – 11:45 am.
+For the Family Life Center Worship Services, primarily led by the worship band, we ask each team member to commit to attending a 1.5 hour Wednesday evening rehearsal and then serve for both 9:00 service and the 10:45 service on Sunday mornings, with an overall time frame of 7:45 am – 11:45 am.
 (For tech ministry team members, there are two waves of serving on Sunday mornings, so the time commitment is broken up by worship time slot.)
 Though we reserve the right to pull someone in for Sunday morning only, optimally, we want each team member to be available for both Wednesday and Sunday for the weeks you are serving.
 Thank you in advance or your commitment!

 Each worship team member should be growing in their walk with Christ.
 We ask team members to attend worship each week you’re in town even if you’re not on the schedule to serve from the stage.
 Be a part of a Journey Group or other small group for learning and growth.
-Pray for for the worship team and ministry.
+Pray for the worship team and ministry.
 Pray for the church.
 As those who serve from the front, our lives should exemplify a desire to follow Jesus.
-Our witness off stage – through our actions, words and attitudes, including social media posts – has more impact than we realize.
+Our witness off stage – through our actions, words and attitudes, and social media posts – has more impact than we realize.

 PRACTICE AND REHEARSAL

 We invite each team member to practice on their own so that we can rehearse together.
 Planning Center makes this very simple.
 Print off the songs, listen to the tracks and be ready for Wednesday.

 SUNDAYS ARE GAME DAY